Anchorsify/Anchorsify.github.io/_summons/Feline.md

 Unlike most summons, Rakshasa will sometimes turn against the ninja who called upon them--but there's no way of knowing that one is planning to do so until it's too late.
 Every time the Rakshasa is given a task, or acts in combat, there is a 10% chance that it will somehow turn against the summoner.
 This could mean informing people who it was sent to spy on that the summoner is nearby, or sabotaging the path it was sent to scout; in combat, this check is made whenever it attacks.
 If the 10% chance takes place, it instead attacks the summoner with the same technique.
 After the Rakshasa betrays their summoner this way, it will disappear (often cackling evilly as it does so); after five checks have been made without betraying the summoner, that particular Rakshasa will not do so for the remainder of the time it's summoned.
 Additionally, Rakshasa will not betray summoners with 6000 or more XP.

 ###### 4. Abilities
+Rakshasa can use the Dodge and Move actions without spending any of the Summoner's AP.

 **Banishment** *(Speed 6, Chakra 30, 4 AP)*
 This technique can be used in response to any attack which targets the Rakshasa, including area-of-effect techniques whose radius it's in.
 The Rakshasa traces a mandala in mid air, the symbols etching themselves in ghostly flames, and the offending objects are removed.
 Used against ninjutsu, the technique disappears completely, as if it had never been used (though any costs are still paid).
 Against weapon taijutsu, the weapons vanish; unique weapons (ones not from the Equipment section of the PHB) reappear 2d100 yards away from the Rakshasa, in the opposite direction from the attacker.
 Melee attackers instead reappear 2d20 yards in a direction of the Rakshasa's choosing.